Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Decentralized Learning and Decision-making

-Agents employ the EPOS system~\cite{Pournaras2010b} as a cooperative optimization mechanism for charging EVs in a fully decentralized fashion.
-EPOS has been studied earlier in demand-response of residential energy consumption~\cite{pournaras2014decentralized,Pournaras2014}.
-In that scenario, the agents control individual electrical household devices or the aggregate consumption of the household.
-In contrast, this paper contributes a new application of EPOS to Smart Grids and provides fundamental insights on how the charging of EVs can be modeled as a 0-1 multiple-choice combinatorial optimization problem.
+This paper focuses on two system-wide objectives for the charging optimization of electric vehicles: (i) \minDev and (ii) \minCost.
+The former aims at minimizing the standard deviation, $\sigma$, of the total demand as a measure of load uniformity, load balancing and peak-shaving that contribute to the \emph{reliability} of the Smart Grid.
+The latter aims at reducing the total energy cost by taking into account temporal energy prices.

-In EPOS, agents are self-organized~\cite{Pournaras2014c} in a tree topology as a way to structure their interactions with which they perform the cooperative optimization.
-A tree topology provides a computationally cost-effective aggregation of the power demand level required for coordinating the decision-making.
-Decision-making is performed bottom-up and level-by-level: children interact with their parent and collectively decide which plan to execute based on (i) their own plans and (ii) the selected plans of the agents connected to each of their branches underneath.
-Selection is computationally performed by the parent of the children that computes the combinational plans as follows:
+Agents employ the I-EPOS system~\cite{Pilgerstorfer2017,Pournaras2018} as a fully decentralized and privacy-preserving learning mechanism for coordinating the charging of electric vehicles.
+I-EPOS has been studied earlier in load-balancing of bike sharing stations~\cite{Pournaras2018} and in demand-response of residential energy consumption~\cite{Pournaras2014,pournaras2014decentralized,Pournaras2017}.
+In that Smart Grid scenario, the agents control individual home appliances or the aggregate demand of the household.
+In contrast, this paper contributes a new application of I-EPOS in Smart Grids and provides fundamental insights on how the charging of electric vehicles can be modeled as a 0-1 multiple-choice combinatorial optimization problem.
+In such a model, the optimization turns to be a plan selection problem of complexity $O(\numOfPlans^{\numOfAgents})$: each agents selects one of the possible charging plans such that the total consumption of all electric vehicles satisfy one of the two aforementioned objectives.